KskAdch/TopologicalNumbers.jl/paper/paper.md

 Users can easily calculate topological numbers using these methods in our package.
 The simplest requirement for users is to provide a function of the Hamiltonian with wave numbers as arguments.
 By creating a corresponding `Problem` and calling the `solve` function (`solve(Problem)`), calculations can be executed.
-At present, each `Problem` has one implemented `Algorithm`, limiting users' choices in computational methods.
-However, `solve` is designed to accept an `Algorithm` as an argument (`solve(Problem, Algorithm)`), allowing for future extensions.
-For example, methods based on numerical integration are planned for implementation.
 The package also offers a `calcPhaseDiagram` function, enabling the computation of topological numbers in one-dimensional or two-dimensional parameter spaces by providing a `Problem` (`solve(Problem)`).

-For the calculation of Z2 invariants, which require the computation of pfaffian, `PFAPACK` has been ported to Julia and is utilized in our package.
+For the calculation of Z2 invariants, which require the computation of pfaffian, `PFAPACK` has been ported to Julia by us and is utilized in our package.
-`PFAPACK` is a Fortran/C++/Python library for calculating the pfaffian of skew-symmetric matrices, as noted in [@Wimmer2012Algorithm], and our package includes a pure-Julia implementation of all the functions originally provided.
+`PFAPACK` is a Fortran/C++/Python library for calculating the pfaffian of skew-symmetric matrices [@Wimmer2012Algorithm], and our package includes a pure-Julia implementation of all the functions originally provided.
-While `SkewLinearAlgebra.jl` exists as an official Julia package for computing pfaffians of real skew-symmetric matrices, `TopologicalNumbers.jl` is the first to offer a pure-Julia implementation for handling complex skew-symmetric matrices.
+While `SkewLinearAlgebra.jl` exists as an official Julia package for computing pfaffians of real skew-symmetric matrices, `TopologicalNumbers.jl` is the first official package to offer a pure-Julia implementation for handling complex skew-symmetric matrices.
 Additionally, several utility functions are available, such as `showBand`/`plot1D`/`plot2D` for visualizing energy band structures and phase diagrams.
 We also provide various model Hamiltonians (e.g., `SSH`, `Haldane`) to enable users to quickly check the functionality and learn how to use these features.
 Moreover, the package supports parallel computing using `MPI.jl`.
+Consequently, `TopologicalNumbers.jl` is a first comprehensive package for computing topological numbers in solid state systems, and we believe that it will be useful for researchers in the field of solid state physics and around.